TrudAX/denistrunin-blog/src/draft/upgradeD365-attachments/index.md

 - Standard entities for attachments creation(e.g. CustomerAttachmentsV2Entity).
 In the case of entity usage, you need to create a ZIP data package that contains all files and entity data.

-The reason for the module development was to provide more flexibility and control over AX2012 attachment transfer.
+The reason for the module development is to provide more flexibility and control over AX2012 attachment transfer.
 Let's check how it works.

-The module consists of AX2012 and D365FO part.
+The module consists of AX2012 and D365FO parts.

 ## AX2012 functionality

-It is an XPO project that needs to be imported into AX2012 live application.
-After the import run **DEVDocuExport** menu item
+It is an XPO project that needs to be imported into an AX2012 live application.
+After the import, you need to run the **DEVDocuExport** menu item.

 It will display the following window:

 ![Export dialog](ExportAx2012.png)

-This dialog allows you to specify a table and setup some filters for it(e.g. export attachments only for not blocked customers).
+This dialog allows you to specify a table and set up some filters for it(e.g. export attachments only for not blocked customers).

-As a result of this run, you will get a directory with all attachments to the selected table exported to files and a **Descriptor file** that links the primary table key to an attachment file.
+As a result of this run, the system exports all attachments for the selected table to the directory and creates a **Descriptor file** that links the primary table key to an attachment file.

 ![Export Ax2012 Result](ExportAx2012Result.png)